 Archive of selected Georgian street art works.
 2021-2023.

-The modern subculture of tagging became prominent in the mid-to-late 1960s, first emerging in Philadelphia, later moving to New York, and eventually spreading worldwide.
+The modern subculture of tagging gained prominence in the mid-1960s, first emerging in Philadelphia and then moving to New York before eventually spreading worldwide.

 During the early 1980s, galleries began embracing graffiti-inspired work, with artists like Keith Haring and Jean-Michel Basquiat bringing street aesthetics into the mainstream art world.
 The term “street art” entered broader usage from the late 1980s onward, by which time various styles of the practice had already appeared.
 Today, it is a powerful movement with a wide range of techniques represented by a multitude of artists globally.

-Abstract lettering and stencil work, murals, optical illusions, digitized video projection, and various figurative techniques are just part of the ways contemporary artists diversify the urban environment.
-Through a mix of murals, graffiti, and stencil art, the streets of Georgian cities showcase a broad spectrum of different works that influence their evolving visual identity.
+Shifting the focus from the short global excursus to the evolution of the movement in Georgia, it seems important to note that abstract lettering and stencil work, murals, optical illusions, digitized video projection, and various figurative techniques are just part of the ways contemporary artists diversify the urban environment.
+Mostly through a mix of murals, graffiti, and stencil art, Georgian streets showcase their constantly evolving visual identity.

 Mural painting is popular in Georgia, and many works are large-scale murals that cover entire buildings.
 Artists approach each facade thoughtfully, considering the surface, the structure, and the context of the surrounding neighborhood.